Smothered Chicken Wings Recipe

 Smothered chicken

-You can pair so many great soul food classic side dishes with smothered chicken wings.
+You can pair so many great soul food classic side dishes with Smothered Chicken Wings.
 From baked mac and cheese to dirty rice to simple mashed potatoes.
 Veggies are always a good side to add.
-Collard greens, fried cabbage or green beans and potatoes compliment the wings adding a freshness to the meal.
+Collard greens, fried cabbage or green beans and potatoes complement the wings adding a freshness to the meal.
 Top your plate off with homemade cornbread then sit back and enjoy a delicious and comforting meal.

 Important Tips: